adamrgodfrey/The-Red-Skulls/README.md

 # mpf_demo_man
-MPF-based game code which runs on a 1994 Williams Demolition Man pinball machine
+MPF-based game code which runs on a 1986 Road Kings